- Oops!Something went wrong.Please try again later.

-Here are three takeaways from Saturday night's game.
+Here are three takeaways from their fourth straight loss.

-Sharks takeaways: What we learned in San Jose's shootout win at home originally appeared on NBC Sports Bay Area
+Sharks takeaways: What we learned in San Jose's fourth straight loss originally appeared on NBC Sports Bay Area